yousefelassal/quote-cron/README.md

 > Never interrupt someone doing what you said couldn't be done.

 > The awareness of our own strength makes us modest.

+> Leaders aren't born they are made.
+And they are made just like anything else, through hard work.
+And that's the price we'll have to pay to achieve that goal, or any goal.